 Now you can easily integrate Analytify plugin with your WordPress website and start getting tracking reports in your WordPress Dashboard.

 1. Open your Google Analytics Account Go to Admin Setting of Your Google Analytics Account

 2. Go to your Property Setting where you will find an option UpGrade to GA4.
 Right now don’t upgrade your Google Analytics to GA4 to avoid this issue with Analytify.

-If you found this tutorial helpful, you might want to check out our beginner friendly guide on setting up Google Analytics in WordPress with and without a plugin.
+If you find this tutorial helpful, you might want to check out our beginner-friendly guide on setting up Google Analytics in WordPress with and without a plugin.